Prince Philip, Queen Elizabeth II's husband, has died aged 99, Buckingham Palace has announced.

-Lady Louise Windsor is the elder child of the Earl and Countess of Wessex.
-She also has a "courtesy" title.
+Born in 2003, Lady Louise Windsor is the elder child of the Earl and Countess of Wessex.

-Savannah, born in 2010, is the eldest daughter of Peter and Autumn Phillips and the Queen's first great-grandchild.
+Savannah, born in 2010, is the elder daughter of Peter and Autumn Phillips and the Queen's first great-grandchild.

 Isla, born in 2012, is the second daughter of Peter and Autumn Phillips.

 19. Zara Tindall